 - Downtown Hopper Pass.
 The Hopper pass allows you to park at multiple blocks throughout downtown.
 Your time on the block cannot exceed the posted time limit for the block.

-Check your parking knowledge and see if you can solve the Parking Puzzle:
+Check your parking knowledge and see if you really Know Parking.

 1. If a vehicle is parked in your driveway, it’s legal to block the sidewalk.